 This section of the balance sheet gives a list of the assets of the company.
 The statement is formatted to start from the most liquid assets to the least liquid.
-The first section is current assets, representing assets that should turn to cash within the next 12 months.
-These are followed by non-current assets that includes tangible and intangible assets such as goodwill.
+The first section on the top of the Assets is Current Assets representing assets that should turn to cash within the next 12 months.
+These are followed by Non-Current Assets that includes tangible and intangible assets such as Goodwill.

-Current Assets
+Current Assets: Current assets includes Cash and Cash Equivalents, Accounts Receivable, Inventory and other current assets.

-Current assets include cash and cash equivalents, accounts receivable, inventory and other current assets.
+- Cash & Cash Equivalents: Cash and Cash Equivalents represent the deposit account and/or short-term investments of the company.
+This cash is accessible within a day or two. - Accounts Receivable: Accounts Receivable represent the money owed to the company by the customer and is considered the second most liquid item on the balance sheet as the customers typically have 30-60 days to pay the company for goods that they bought. - Inventory: Inventory represents the cost of raw materials, work-in-process (WIP) and finished goods that are ready to be shipped.
+Inventory will usually turn into cash 30-120 days depending of the type of the inventory the company buys, develops and sells. - Other Current Assets: Other current assets include moneys owed to the company for reasons other than customers.
+It also includes prepaid expenses which are expenses that are prepaid upfront such as insurance fees, annual license fees, etc.

-- Cash and cash equivalents: Cash and cash equivalents represent the deposit account and/or short-term investments of the company.
-This cash is accessible within a day or two. - Accounts receivable: Accounts receivable represent the money owed to the company by the customer and are considered the second-most liquid item on the balance sheet as the customers typically have 30-60 days to pay the company for goods they bought. - Inventory: Inventory represents the cost of raw materials, work in process (WIP), and finished goods that are ready to be shipped.
-Inventory will usually turn into cash in 30-120 days, depending of the type of the inventory the company buys, develops, and sells. - Other current assets: Other current assets include money owed to the company for reasons other than customers.
-It also includes prepaid expenses, which are expenses that are prepaid upfront such as insurance fees and annual license fees.
+Non-Current Assets: Non-current assets include both tangible and non-tangible assets.
+Tangible assets include Property, Plant & Equipment, Long-Term Investments and other long-term assets.
+Intangible assets include Goodwill and other intangible assets such as patterns and trademarks.

-Non-Current Assets
+- Gross Property, Plant & Equipment (PP&E): PP&E represent tangible assets such as buildings, land, equipment, cars and trucks at their book value.
+The Balance Sheet ignores any appreciation in asset value).
+Sometimes the company reports the Net PP&E which represents the value of these assets listed above after all depreciation is subtracted from the gross amount. - Long-Term Investments: These could be investments such as Joint-Ventures or other long-term investments.

-- Non-current assets include both tangible and non-tangible assets.
-Tangible assets include property, plant, and equipment; long-term investments; and other long-term assets.
-Intangible assets include goodwill and other intangible assets such as patterns and trademarks. - Gross property, plant, and equipment (PP&E): PP&E represent tangible assets such as buildings, land, equipment, cars, and trucks at their book value.
-The balance sheet ignores any appreciation in asset value.
-Sometimes the company reports the net PP&E, which represents the value of these assets after all depreciation is subtracted from the gross amount. - Long-term investments: These could be investments such as joint ventures or other long-term investments. - Goodwill: Goodwill is created when the company is acquired for a price greater than book value.
+• Goodwill: Goodwill is created when the company is acquired for a price greater than book value.
 The difference between the acquisition price and book value is recorded as goodwill.